Celedhrim/xbmc-fix-movies-rating/README.md

 =======================

-This script intend to keep your movie rating up to date Currently only work with mysql DB
+This script intend to keep your movie rating up to date Support sqlite and mysql DB

 Changelog
 --------------------------